Eastern Box Turtle

 The eastern box turtle has a dome-shaped, hard, and rounded upper shell (carapace).
 The color of the shell is typically dark brown or black with bright yellow and orange markings.
 The color is also a camouflage since it is a terrestrial animal that lives around damp fallen leaves with similar coloration.

 Eastern box turtles have several features that distinguish them from the other common box turtle subspecies.
-For instance, the females have a flat plastron, while that of the males is concave.
+For instance, the females have a flat plastron, while the males are concave.
 This allows the males to fit over the female’s carapace when mating.

 The shells are hinged, and it has an underside called the plastron.
 This plastron is what allows them to close their shells completely.
 When in danger, these terrapenes withdraw into their shells and shut them.
 This is why they’re called box turtles.
 Also, as they age, the mid-dorsal keel shells smoothen out.
 The shell of the eastern box turtle can regenerate when injured or damaged.